Skip to content

 A: Please submit your request at the Instructor Course Contact Form.
 You will receive additional details about the course.
 If, after reviewing them, you would like to be added to the early notification/wait list for the next course, there will be instructions in the details on how to do that.
 You will also receive announcements via Constant Contact about future courses.

-A: The course currently costs $2,500.00 USD.
-This includes 8 days of course days and guidance through the certification process.
 The course fee must be paid in full at the time of registration in order to save your spot.

-A: We don’t advertise our course dates publicly.
+We don’t advertise our course dates publicly.
 We do announce them via Constant Contact to those who’ve inquired about our instructor course.
 To receive the announcements, please submit a request at the Instructor Course Contact Form.
 You may need to periodically check your spam folder, as announcements occasionally end up there.

-A: Yes, we welcome participants from all countries.
+Yes, we welcome participants from all countries.

-A: Yes.
+Yes.

 You will also receive a comprehensive instructor manual with class curricula, handouts, etc.